Introducing, Selma Blair: Synopsis

 Selma Blair adapts to new ways of living after revealing her multiple sclerosis diagnosis.

 Release

 The film had its world premiere at South by Southwest on March 16, 2021.
 Prior to, Discovery+ acquired distribution rights to the film.
 It was released in a limited release on October 15, 2021, prior to digital streaming on Discovery+ on October 21, 2021.

 Reception

 Critical response

 On Metacritic, the film has a weighted average score of 80 out of 100 based on 12 critics, indicating "generally favorable" reviews.

 CNN's Brian Lowry said the film was "an intense experience, one whose focus is undeniably stirring but which leaves certain aspects of Blair's life and resume somewhat underdeveloped."
 Variety's Guy Lodge called the film "eye-opening and empathetic" and "intensely moving as a documentary in its own right, enriched by a human subject who appears to learn as much about herself in the course of filming as we do."

-Accolades

-The film won The Cinema for Peace Award on Global Health.